SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 >
 {: .challenge}

 The big advantage is that as our code develops, we can update our test cases and commit them back, ensuring that ourselves (and others) always have a set of tests to verify our code at each step of development.
-This way, when we implement a new feature, we can check a) that the feature works using a test we write for it, and b) that the development of the new feature doesn’t break any existing functionality.
+This way, when we implement a new feature, we can check a) that the feature works using a test we write for it, and b) that the development of the new feature doesn't break any existing functionality.

 ### What about testing for errors?